Marinus of Neapolis

 Marinus (Μαρῖνος ὁ Νεαπολίτης; born c.
-440 AD) was a Byzantine Neoplatonist philosopher, mathematician and rhetorician born in Flavia Neapolis (modern Nablus), Palaestina Secunda.
+440 AD) was a Byzantine Neoplatonic philosopher, mathematician and rhetorician born in Flavia Neapolis (modern Nablus), Palaestina Secunda.
 He was a student of Proclus in Athens.
 His surviving works are an introduction to Euclid's Data; a Life of Proclus, and two astronomical texts.

 Most of what we know of his life comes from an epitome of a work by Damascius conserved in the Byzantine Suda encyclopedia.

 Life

 He was, according to his pupil Damascius, born a Samaritan.
 (Note: 'He says that the successor of Proclus, Marinus, came from Neapolis in Palestine, a city situated near the mountain called Argarizon Then the impious writer uttered the blasphemy that on this mountain there is a most holy sanctuary of Zeus the Highest, to whom Abraham the father of the old Hebrew consecrated himself'.
 Vita Isadori, 141.
 (Mor 2016)) Whether this information is correct is disputed, but it is quite possible.
 Damascius also adds that he had converted from Samaritanism.

 He came to Athens at a time when, with the exception of Proclus, there was a great dearth of eminent men in the Neoplatonist school.
 He was appointed as successor (diadochos) to Proclus, sometime before the latter's death, during the period of the teacher's infirmity.
 Proclus dedicated to Marinus his commentary on Plato's Myth of Er.

 Proclus himself, it is reported, worried that Marinus himself was of delicate constitution.
 During this period, the professors of the old Greek religion suffered persecution at the hands of the Christians and Marinus was compelled to seek refuge at Epidaurus, where he died, at a date unknown.